-"3 Commissioner and Assistant Commissioners of Designs
+3 Commissioner and Assistant Commissioners of Designs

-- "(1) The chief executive of the Ministry must appoint, under the State Sector Act 1988,- - "(a) the Commissioner of Designs; and - "(b) as many Assistant Commissioners of Designs as may be necessary for the purposes of this Act.
+- The chief executive of the Ministry must appoint, under the State Sector Act 1988,- - (a) the Commissioner of Designs; and - (b) as many Assistant Commissioners of Designs as may be necessary for the purposes of this Act. - (2) These persons are employees of the Ministry, and those appointments may be held separately or in conjunction with any other office in the Ministry.